 AC

-The company specialized more in sportscars, and postwar they were making something like 5 cars per week.
-Their break came when they paid a nominal royalty to John Tojeiro to build copies of his Tojeiro sportscar, which became the new AC Ace, star of the 1953 Motor Show. fitted with either the Bristol or AC Powerplants while a year later the enclosed Aceca followed.
-And from 1961 both had the option of the Ruddspeed tuned 2.6 litre Zephyr engines.
-Not to be forgotten is the longer wheelbase much roomier inside 4 seater Greyhound.
-AC became more of a household name after the Cobra was created by Carroll Shelby using that same Tojeiro designed chassis, and although under the guise of Shelby, the whole lot was financed by Ford.
+AC had specialized more in sportscars, and postwar they were making something like 5 cars per week.
+Things changed when they agreed to pay a royalty to John Tojeiro to build copies of his Tojeiro sportscarbut fitted with their in house 2 litre AC Powerplant, which became their AC Ace, star of the 1953 Motor Show.
+A year later the enclosed bodied Aceca followed.
+By 1956 the option of the more powerful Bristol 2 litre engine was offered, but when the Bristol engine supply dried up, from 1961 both AC models had the more powerful Ruddspeed tuned 2.6 litre Zephyr engines fitted.
+Not to be forgotten is the longer wheelbase 4 seater AC Greyhound.
+AC became more of a household name after the Cobra was created with Carroll Shelby using that same Tojeiro designed chassis, and although under the guise of Shelby, this was financed by Ford.
 Starting in 1962 with the small Ford "260" (4260cc) and "289" (4727cc) it progressed to the 7 litre "427" made from 1965 to 1969.
-AC also made their more "civilised" road cars in fixed head or drophead forms called the AC 427 and for 1967 the AC428.
+AC also made their own large engined more "civilised" road cars in fixed head or drophead forms called the AC 427 and for 1967 the AC428.